You Are What You Annotate: Towards Better Models through Annotator Representations: More about Experiments

-\paragraph{Text-Only Performs the Best.} For Friends QIA, the text-only model achieves the best performance.
-According to \Cref{fig:ann-dstr-number-all}, every annotator annotates all of the examples in the dataset.
-Moreover, \Cref{tab:disagreement-stats} shows that only 4 examples have 2 different labels.
-The remaining 5.6k examples have only a single label, indicating that there is almost no disagreement on the label among annotators.
-In this case, adding extra annotator information is a burden to the model, as there is not much the model can do to accommodate different annotators.
+\paragraph{Our embeddings yield insignificant performance gains or performance losses on datasets with too few annotators or with few disagreements.} For Friends QIA and Pejorative, adding annotator or annotation embeddings yields insignificant performance gains or performance losses.
+For Friends QIA, every annotator annotates all of the examples in the dataset as shown in \Cref{fig:ann-dstr-number-all}.
+Moreover, only 4 examples in Friends QIA have 2 different labels, while the remaining 5.6k examples have only a single label as shown in \Cref{tab:disagreement-stats}.
+For Pejorative, the proportion of examples with which annotators disagree is relatively small, as less than 10\% of examples have 2 distinct labels (\Cref{tab:disagreement-stats}).
+Moreover, Pejorative only has 3 annotators and 2 of them annotate the whole dataset while the other annotates fewer than 10 examples.
+In these scenarios with such a high or almost perfect agreement rate and so few annotators, adding extra annotator information may be a burden to the model, as there is not much the model can do to accommodate different annotators.

-\paragraph{Insignificant Performance Gains.} For Pejorative, adding an annotator or annotation embedding yields insignificant performance gains or losses of around 0.5\%.
-This might be explained by the comparably small proportion of examples annotators disagree on, as less than 10\% of examples have 2 distinct labels (\Cref{tab:disagreement-stats}).
-Moreover, there is a high standard deviation for the performance.
-Such fluctuations in the model performance could be due to a small number of annotators.
-This dataset only uses 3 annotators, and 2 of them annotate the whole dataset while the other annotates fewer than 10 examples.